 Hard money is one possible method to obtain funding to acquire and add value to investment properties or land.
 Banks are another potential lending source.
 Yet banks often aren’t as willing to work with borrowers, especially new borrowers, as hard money lenders are.
 Asking “why not?” is a fair question.
 The different stakeholders each type of lender answers to is the cause for the different approaches each takes to lending.
 So why do private lenders finance loans that banks are afraid to approve?

 Banks lend out the money they collect in deposits from the average consumer.
 A number of banks are also publicly traded companies.
-For both these reasons, banks are highly regulated.
+For both these reasons, the government highly regulates banks.
 The high degree of regulation plus their obligation to protect depositors and shareholders makes them naturally risk-averse.
 They want to make safe loans to earn the interest paid.
-They don’t want to get involved in your real estate project beyond that.
+They don’t want to involve themselves in your real estate project beyond that.

 On the other hand, hard money lenders use funds invested by private individuals or mortgage pool funds.
-Just like you’re interested in making money by investing your sweat equity in rehabbing and flipping a property, other people are interested in making money by investing funds to help you.
-The types of investors who can participate in these investments don’t get the same protections under the law as do consumers and shareholders.
-The result is that both hard money lenders and borrowers have more flexibility as to what a loan package looks like.
-Furthermore, since all three players in the HML loan are looking for a good return, HMLs have a vested interest in the loan performing to benefit all parties involved.
+You’re interested in making money by investing your sweat equity into rehabbing and flipping a property.
+Likewise, other people are interested in making money by investing funds to help you.
+The types of investors who can participate in these investments don’t get the same protections as consumers and shareholders.
+As a result, both hard money lenders and borrowers have more flexibility regarding the loan package.
+Furthermore, everyone involved with the hard money loan is looking for good returns.
+As such, hard money lenders have a vested interest in ensuring loan performance.

 Keeping in mind this critical distinction is what allows HMLs to be more flexible than banks, here’s a closer look at how and why private lenders finance loans that banks are afraid to approve.